NewDawn0/rgpt/README.md

       };
     }
     ```
-2. Add this to your overlays to expose note to your pkgs
+2. Add this to your overlays to expose rgpt to your pkgs
     ```nix
     (final: prev: {
-      note = inputs.rgpt.packages.${prev.system}.default;
+      rgpt = inputs.rgpt.packages.${prev.system}.default;
     })
     ```
 3. Then you can either install it in your `environment.systemPackages` using